tektoncd/pipeline/docs/install.md

  `PipelineRun` status.
 Set it to "minimal" to populate the `ChildReferences` field in the `PipelineRun` status with name, kind, and API version information for each `TaskRun` and `Run` in the `PipelineRun` instead.
 Set it to "both" to do both.
 For more information, see [Configuring usage of `TaskRun` and `Run` embedded statuses](pipelineruns.md#configuring-usage-of-taskrun-and-run-embedded-statuses).

+- `enable-init-container-resources`: set this flag to "true" to set compute resources of Tekton init containers.
+See the [docs on compute resources](./compute-resources.md#enabling-init-container-compute-resources) for more information.

 For example: